almostearthling/when-command-docs/manpage.rst

   of condition that are validated immediatly on event occurrences are the *command-line* enabled ones that are forced to do so via the ``-r`` (or ``--run-condition``) switch.

+.. [#busevent] This is an advanced feature and is not available by default.
+  It has to be enabled in the program settings to be accessible.
+Refer to the appropriate chapter for more information.

+.. [#inotify] This is an optional feature, and could lack on some systems: to enable it the ``pyinotify`` library must be installed, please refer to the instructions below.

+.. [#confhidden] I was doubtful about providing the option, then just decided to implement it and provide a safety net anyway.